JaguarFD/we-guide/docs/03-manage-metadata/04-camera-checks.md

 ---

 # Camera Checks
-A camera check refers to placing a camera at a specific location (x, y) for a set period.
+The extraction of data from a single camera positioned at a designated location (x, y) for a defined duration.
 Multiple camera checks can be associated with a single location.

 ## Create a Camera Check
 ***Note:*** *Before creating a new camera check, you must enter all your camera, and location details prior.*